 Amazing flexibility makes our shoulders so versatile and yet so unstable.
 The elbow is a complex joint that coordinates the movement of the three large bones of the upper extremities.
 When these vulnerable joints are injured, our lifestyle suffers.
 From the repair of rotator cuff injuries to total shoulder replacement surgery to elbow reconstruction, the KOC shoulder and elbow specialists offer thorough knowledge and experience to restore your shoulder and elbow function.

 Of the major joints in the human body, the shoulder may be the most at risk for injury.
 Approximately six million people a year in the United States visit a physician due to some type of shoulder problem.
 The treatment and restoration of upper extremity function requires a thorough knowledge of the complexities of the shoulder joint.
-Dr. Brian Holloway and Dr. Edwin Spencer are both fellowship-trained shoulder specialists with an advanced level of diagnostic and surgical expertise.
+Dr. Brian Holloway, Dr. Edwin Spencer, and Dr. Nicholas Dantzker are fellowship-trained shoulder specialists with an advanced level of diagnostic and surgical expertise.
 They have particular expertise with the arthroscopic repair of rotator cuff injuries and with total shoulder replacement surgery.
 Both surgeons continue to be involved in extensive clinical and biomechanical research of the shoulder.

 The KOC shoulder and elbow specialists are proud to introduce the creation of the Shoulder & Elbow Center.
 Read More...